How to Mow a Lawn: Steps, Tips, & Tricks

 Lastly, put on the final touches in terms of protective wear.
 You should have glasses, gloves, a hat, and noise-protection headphones.
 All these tools will ensure your body is protected from the elements, noise, and weather.

-How to Mow a Lawn in 5 Steps
+The 5 Steps on How to Mow a Lawn

 Now that you have thoroughly protected yourself, it’s time to start mowing.
 Here are the 5 easy steps for mowing a lawn.